Location: Westminster, California

 Typical Physical and Mental Demands

 This position requires working in an office setting and is generally considered sedentary, although this position may require long hours, handling conflicts and making decisions under pressure.
-This position may require sitting, standing, lifting/carrying (maximum 25 pounds) for at least 8 hours and a normal range of hearing and vision.
+This position may require you to: be in a stationary position for extended periods; move or traverse in a space for short periods; occasionally transport items with a maximum weight of 25 pounds (such as boxes); communicate with other individuals; and perceive and exchange information.
 The noise level is from quiet to moderate.
 This position requires the ability to operate a computer and other office machines such as fax, calculator and telephone.
 This position must be able to maintain confidentiality.
 This position may require a valid State Driver’s License and proof of insurance because the individual may be required to drive to alternate locations away from the office.
 Critical thinking, active learning, listening, writing, speaking, negotiating, persuasion, judgment and the ability to work under pressure may be mandatory for this position.

 - Health, Dental, Vision